robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

        Do Something    &{dict}
        Log    ${dict.first}

-Because all Robot Framework variables are stored in same namespace, it would also be possible to assign a dictionary into a scalar variable and use it later as a dictionary when needed.
+Because all Robot Framework variables are stored in the same namespace, it would also be possible to assign a dictionary into a scalar variable and use it later as a dictionary when needed.
 There are, however, some actual benefits in creating a dictionary variable explicitly.
 First of all, Robot Framework verifies that the returned value is a dictionary or dictionary-like similarly as it verifies that list variables can only get a list-like value.

-Another benefit is that Robot Framework converts the value into a special dictionary it uses also when `creating dictionary variables`_ in the variable table.
-These dictionaries are sortable and their values can be accessed using attribute access like `${dict.first}` in the above example.
+A bigger benefit is that the value is converted into a special dictionary that it uses also when `creating dictionary variables`_ in the variable table.
+Values in these dictionaries can be accessed using attribute access like `${dict.first}` in the above example.
+These dictionaries are also ordered, but if the original dictionary was not ordered, the resulting order is arbitrary.

 Assigning multiple variables
 ''''''''''''''''''''''''''''